The best of Guatemala: 10-day itinerary

 Days 2 and 3 – Antigua

-Antigua, a charming town in southern Guatemala surrounded by volcanoes, was our first stop on our ten-day itinerary through the country.
+Antigua, a charming town in southern Guatemala surrounded by volcanoes, was our first stop on our ten-day itinerary in the country.

 Where to stay in Antigua

 We stayed at Hotel Casa del Parque, a small, charming hotel right in the heart of town.
-The room we stayed in was perfect for four people and had a truly spectacular view.
+The room we stayed in was perfect for four people and had a really impressive view.
 From a side window, we could see Volcán de Agua, while the front window looked out on Volcán de Fuego and Acatenango.
-It was, without exaggeration, a stunning sight.
+It was, honestly, such a beautiful view.

 Other options I had considered were Porta Hotel Antigua and Hotel Museo Spa Casa Santo Domingo, which is set in an old convent and has fantastic reviews.